A silhouette looks calm on the outside but a hidden version of themself is hiding inside.

 Now at age 53, I have since hung up my detective overcoat, hat, and magnifying glass.
 My sleuthing days are over.
 This detective has retired.
 The root cause of UC no longer matters to me.
 As my dad says, “It is what it is.”
 And I’ve learned to embrace the unknown.
 Maybe one day, the scientific community will discover the solution to this problem, but for me, I think the cause varies from one individual to the next.
 If there’s anything I know for certain about colitis, each body responds differently to this disease.
 Therefore, I believe the root cause varies from person to person, too.

 Do you think it would be helpful or hurtful to have answers to what causes UC?
 Please share your thoughts with us.
-I’d love to know what you think is the root cause of your UC.
+I’d love to know what you think is the root cause of UC in your life.
 How do you feel about living with the unknown?
 Join me in this conversation by leaving me a message.
 As always, thank you for reading.

 Treatment results and side effects can vary from person to person.
 This treatment information is not meant to replace professional medical advice.
 Talk to your doctor about what to expect before starting and while taking any treatment.